aplteam/MarkAPL/Docs/MarkAPL.md

 C:\~\myfile

-because `~` is an "escapeable" character, and therefore it consumes the backslash to the left.
+because `~` is an "escapable" character, and therefore it consumes the backslash to the left.
 You need to double it:

 ```
 C:\\~\myfile